Halt and Catch Fire (computing): In modern CPUs

 CPU designers sometimes incorporate one or more undocumented machine code instructions for testing purposes, such as the IBM System/360 DIAGnose instruction.

 Motorola 6800

 The Motorola 6800 microprocessor was the first for which an undocumented assembly mnemonic HCF became widely known.
-The operation codes (opcodes—the portions of the machine language instructions that specify an operation to be performed) are hexadecimal 9D and DD, and were reported and given the unofficial mnemonic HCF in an article written by Gerry Wheeler in the December 1977 issue of BYTE magazine on undocumented opcodes.
-Wheeler noted that Motorola reported 197 valid operation codes for the M6800 processor, and so inferred that with 256 possible 8 bit combinations, there must be 59 "invalid instructions".
-He goes on to describe the HCF as a "big surprise", and saying of the Catch Fire portion of the moniker, "Well, almost":
+The operation codes (opcodes—the portions of the machine language instructions that specify an operation to be performed) hexadecimal 9D and DD were reported and given the unofficial mnemonic HCF in a December 1977 article by Gerry Wheeler in BYTE magazine on undocumented opcodes.
+Wheeler noted that Motorola reported 197 valid operation codes for the M6800 processor, and so inferred that with 256 possible 8 bit combinations, there must be 59 invalid instructions.
+He described the HCF as a "big surprise", and said of the Catch Fire portion of the moniker, "Well, almost":

-The process is reviewed by David Agans, thus: